Nick Holonyak

 Nick Holonyak Jr. (/hʌlɒnjæk/ huh-LON-yak; November 3, 1928 – September 18, 2022) was an American engineer and educator.
 He is noted particularly for his 1962 invention and first demonstration of a semiconductor laser diode that emitted visible light.
 This device was the forerunner of the first generation of commercial light-emitting diodes (LEDs).
-He was then working at a General Electric Company research laboratory near Syracuse, New York.
-He left General Electric in 1963 and returned to his alma mater, the University of Illinois at Urbana-Champaign, where he later became John Bardeen Endowed Chair in Electrical and Computer Engineering and Physics.
+He was then working at a General Electric research laboratory near Syracuse, New York.
+He left General Electric in 1963 and returned to his alma mater, the University of Illinois Urbana-Champaign, where he later became John Bardeen Endowed Chair in Electrical and Computer Engineering and Physics.

 Early life and career

 Nick Holonyak Jr. was born in Zeigler, Illinois, on November 3, 1928.
 His parents were Rusyn immigrants.
 His father worked in a coal mine.
 Holonyak was the first member of his family to receive any type of formal schooling.
 He once worked 30 straight hours on the Illinois Central Railroad before realizing that a life of hard labor was not what he wanted and he would prefer to go to school instead.
 According to a Chicago Tribune article in 2003, "The cheap and reliable semiconductor lasers critical to DVD players, bar code readers and scores of other devices owe their existence in some small way to the demanding workload thrust upon Downstate railroad crews decades ago."

-Holonyak earned his bachelor's (1950), master's (1951), and doctoral (1954) degrees in electrical engineering from the University of Illinois at Urbana-Champaign.
+Holonyak earned his bachelor's (1950), master's (1951), and doctoral (1954) degrees in electrical engineering from the University of Illinois Urbana-Champaign.
 Holonyak was John Bardeen's first doctoral student there.
 In 1954, Holonyak went to Bell Telephone Laboratories, where he worked on silicon-based electronic devices.
 From 1955 to 1957 he served with the U.S. Army Signal Corps.

 From 1957 to 1963 he was a scientist at the General Electric Company's Advanced Semiconductor Laboratory near Syracuse, New York.
 Here he invented, fabricated, and demonstrated the first visible light laser diode on October 9, 1962.
 He grew crystals of the alloy GaAs0.60P0.40; a GaAs laser diode that worked in the infrared had recently been demonstrated by his General Electric colleague Robert N. Hall.
 The GaAs0.60P0.40 laser diode worked at low temperatures, but the device still functioned as a light-emitting diode at room temperature.
 The demonstration of red light emission from the diode inspired the article "Light of Hope – or Terror" in Reader's Digest.
 GaAsP was the material used for the first generation of commercial LEDs that came to market a few years later.